Due Diligence Checklist for Selling-Buying a Business

-When preparing your business for sale, be prepared for a demanding, professionally approaching buyer.
-Below is a basic list of topics that you may need to check in the course of Due Diligence process.

-1. Financial information about the company

 When setting your business ready for sale, be prepared to meet a demanding, professional buyer.
 Below is a basic list of topics that you may need to check in the course of Due Diligence process.

 1. Financial information about the company